zmknox/zmknox.github.io/contact.md

    }
  </script>

-## Need to get in touch?
-Here's how:
-##### There are many ways you can get in touch with me if needed.
-Here are a few I'd recommend
+### Need to get in touch?
+Here are a few ways to do so:

 <br />